-Consent management may still feel like a foreign concept to some marketing professionals today.
-But having a strategy around it — and martech that can handle it (i.e., updating consent to ensure it’s accurate at all times across all your marketing systems), is now mandatory for all companies.
+Consent management may still feel like a foreign concept to some companies today.
+But having a strategy around it — and tech that can handle it (i.e., updating consent to ensure it’s accurate at all times and federated across systems), is now a must.

 This may seem to be a fairly straightforward process for organizations today:

 - Step #1: Offer an opt-out option for those who engage with us online and decide they don’t want any (or want limited) promotional messaging from us.

 - Step #2: Orchestrate lifecycle marketing activities to those who explicitly state they want to receive messaging from us and not to those who opt out.

 However, it’s much more nuanced than “Gain consent, and we’re good to go.”
 You also have to factor in ongoing consent governance, the UI/UX of your digital presence, and your tech stack with your front-end customer experience management.

 As Gartner Senior Director Analyst Bryan Yeager noted, crafting a consent management strategy for one’s company “will entail a multidisciplinary approach that will include crafting clear communications regarding consent … and governing how information flows through to the marketing systems that orchestrate each audience touchpoint.”